ilwoong/crypto-primitives/README.md

 * AES lookup table implementation - sbox and mixcolumn together
 * AES-NI implementation

+### ARIA
+ARIA is a block cipher algorithm which supports 128, 192, and 256-bit key.

+#### Implementations
+* ARIA reference implementation

 ### CHAM
 CHAM is a family of block ciphers which consists of CHAM-64/128, CHAM-128/128, and CHAM-128/256.